 What is invoice factoring?

-An alternative option for financing your accounts receivable.
-With invoice factoring, your factoring company will give you money upfront while you’re waiting for payment from your client.
-This way, you’ll be able to continue with business as usual and not have to worry about payments.
+Invoice Factoring is an alternative option for financing your business cash flow.
+A factoring company will give you money upfront while you’re waiting for payment from your customer.
+This way, you’ll be able to continue with business as usual with your money in the bank to operate your business.

 Is accounts receivable factoring a loan?